abhay-tomar03/simpleAnimeSearch/README.md

 # simpleAnimeSearch

-This is a simple anime serach using fetch in javascript
+This is a simple anime serach using fetch api in javascript